-Curtin, a Democrat, was the representative for Pennsylvania's 20th congressional district from 1885 to 1887.
+Curtin was the representative for Pennsylvania’s 20th congressional district and was a Democrat.
+He served from 1885 to 1887.

 From Dec 1881 to Mar 1887, Curtin missed 487 of 989 roll call votes, which is 49.2%.
 This is much worse than the median of 28.4% among the lifetime records of representatives serving in Mar 1887.
 The chart below reports missed votes over time.

 |Dec 1881-Mar 1882||75||39||52.0%||88th|

 |Dec 1883-Feb 1884||34||7||20.6%||54th|